Alaska King Salmon Fishing (Chinook)

 The first sockeye salmon enter the Kenai River in late May and June and are largely headed for the Russian River.
 This tributary of the upper Kenai River near Cooper Landing hosts a large run of sockeye salmon from mid June well into July.
 Beginning in early July, the late run of Kenai Sockeye salmon begins to arrive and this return often extends well into August.
 Alaska Salmon fishing for sockeye is world class on the Kenai River and presents an excellent opportunity to bring home one of Alaska’s most cherished delicacies.

 In addition to the Kenai, Sockeye Salmon return to a number of locations throughout Alaska including the nearby Kasilof and a number of exciting fly out destinations.
 We offer a wide variety of Alaska sockeye salmon adventures; both on the Kenai Peninsula and the main Alaska Peninsula.
-Alaska Salmon fishing for sockeye is available throughout June and July.
+Sockeye salmon are available throughout June and July and into early August.

 Alaska Silver Salmon Fishing (Coho)